Introduction

 - Create a new project.

-Depending on your IDE, you may want top set up separate projects for each of the included Ascape projects, or you may simply want to add the brook and examples src directories to your main project. - Add all of the jar files to your project libraries.
+Depending on your IDE, you may want top set up separate projects for each of the included Ascape projects, or you may simply want to add all of the src and org.ascape.common.lib directories to your main project. - org.ascape.common.lib includes all dependent classes (jars) in unpacked form.

 - Select the IDE 'build' menu item.